 For information on these and other such programs, contact Transfer Services or the related academic division at Mercer.

 Fairleigh Dickinson University

+- B.A., Hospitality and Tourism Management

-- B.A., Individualized Studies with specializations in...
+- B.A., Individualized Studies

+- with specializations in...

+- Business

-- Business & Technology
+- Technology Management

+- Master Degree Program:

-- Hospitality Management
+- Master of Hospitality Management Studies